qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Subdivide
 ---------
 Subdivides the geometry.
-The returned geometry will be a collection containing subdivided parts from the original geometry, where no part has more then the specified maximum number of nodes.
+The returned geometry will be a collection containing subdivided parts from the original geometry, where no part has more than the specified maximum number of nodes.

 This is useful for dividing a complex geometry into less complex parts, easier to